arturolei/Sprint-Challenge--User-Interface/README.md

 - [ ] Add your project manager as a reviewer on the pull-request
 - [ ] Your project manager will count the project as complete by merging the branch back into master.

+## Self-Study Questions

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.

+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+*Semantic HTML is HTML that conveys meaning, for example `<footer>` or `<section>`; this constrasts with "presentational" HTML such as `<div>`*

+2. Name two big differences between `display: block;` and `display: inline;`.

+*`display:block` respects horizontal and vertical CSS properties, .e.g. `height` or `width`, and displays elements as a block, whereas `display:inline` respects only horizontal dimension.
+In other words, an element with `display:inline` such as `<span>` (by default) will be displayed inline, inside the current block, on the same line.*

+3. What are the 4 areas of the box model?
+*`content`, `padding`, `border`, `margin`*

+4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+*`align-items` works on the cross axis*

+5. Explain why git is valuable to a team of developers.
+*git helps with distributed version control (keeping track of changes, especially important as a project's codebase and documentation grow in size and complexity) and allows for us to rollback changes or test changes in branches before pushing those changes onto a live/production branch.
+Git also lets us do work on local copies*

 ## Minimum Viable Product